Instrument flight rules: Weather

 Although large airliners, and increasingly, smaller aircraft, carry their own terrain awareness and warning system (TAWS), these are primarily backup systems providing a last layer of defense if a sequence of errors or omissions causes a dangerous situation.

 Navigation

 Because IFR flights often take place without visual reference to the ground, a means of navigation other than looking outside the window is required.
-A number of navigational aids are available to pilots, including ground-based systems such as DME/VORs and NDBs as well as the satellite-based GPS/GNSS system.
+A number of navigational aids are available to pilots, including ground-based systems such as VORs, DMEs, and localizers for enroute flight.
+Glideslope transmitters are used in the final approach segment of instrument landing system (ILS) approaches.
+Historically, NDBs were commonly used, but they have largely gone out of service and are now found very infrequently and sporadically across the United States.
+The FAA plans to decommission all remaining NDBs by 2030.
+In recent years, satellite-based GPS/GNSS systems have become much more popular.
 Air traffic control may assist in navigation by assigning pilots specific headings ("radar vectors").
 The majority of IFR navigation is given by ground- and satellite-based systems, while radar vectors are usually reserved by ATC for sequencing aircraft for a busy approach or transitioning aircraft from takeoff to cruise, among other things.

 Procedures

 Specific procedures allow IFR aircraft to transition safely through every stage of flight.
 These procedures specify how an IFR pilot should respond, even in the event of a complete radio failure, and loss of communications with ATC, including the expected aircraft course and altitude.

 Departures are described in an IFR clearance issued by ATC prior to takeoff.
 The departure clearance may contain an assigned heading, one or more waypoints, and an initial altitude to fly.
 The clearance can also specify a departure procedure (DP) or standard instrument departure (SID) that should be followed unless "NO DP" is specified in the notes section of the filed flight plan.

 En route flight is described by IFR charts showing navigation aids, fixes, and standard routes called airways.
 Aircraft with appropriate navigational equipment such as GPS, are also often cleared for a direct-to routing, where only the destination, or a few navigational waypoints are used to describe the route that the flight will follow.
 ATC will assign altitudes in its initial clearance or amendments thereto, and navigational charts indicate minimum safe altitudes for airways.

 The approach portion of an IFR flight may begin with a standard terminal arrival route (STAR), describing common routes to fly to arrive at an initial approach fix (IAF) from which an instrument approach commences.

 An instrument approach terminates either by the pilot acquiring sufficient visual reference to proceed to the runway, or with a missed approach because the required visual reference is not seen in time.